elastic/tedi/tedi/README.md

 Each image declared in `tedi.yml` produces a complete build context, which is stored in its own directory under `.tedi/renders/`.

-FIXME: Rename "renders" directory to "build-contexts" or similar.
+:warning: `FIXME: Rename "renders" directory to "build-contexts" or similar.
 "Renders" is an inconsistent legacy term.`

 #### Fact